Will-Lo/Food-Finder/README.md

 # Food-API
-A mobile application that can search for recipes.
+A mobile application built using the Python framework, Kivy.
-Test
+It can search for recipes using the Edamam API.